AbdulSir/Samurai-COMP-472/README.md

 Adrien Kamran (40095393) and Abdul Sirawan (40074202)

 <h1> Mini-Project 1 </h1>
+<h2> Project Description </h2>
+<p>A text classification task to better understand the Multinomial Naive Bayes classifier,
+and another classification with a variety of types of features to better appreciate how to work with other types of data and machine learning models.
+For further details, open COMP472-MP1/MP1 Project Instruction </p>
 <h2> Instructions to Run Task 1 </h2>
 <ul>
   <li>Enter the COMP472-MP1-T1 directory</li>